 To obtain the -stable tree for a particular release of OpenBSD, you can update on top of a pre-existing source tree or you can check out a fresh source tree from an AnonCVS server.

 Do not attempt to go from one release to another via source.
-Instead, please visit the upgrade guide.
-Also, you cannot go backwards, from -current back to -stable, because of library versioning problems and other changes.
+Instead, please follow the upgrade guide for the release before compiling -stable.

 Details on building OpenBSD from source are provided in steps 2 and 3 of the release(8) manual.
 There is also an FAQ on building the system.
 If you have a number of machines to keep on the -stable branch, you may wish to make a release.

 single-core processor systems.

 # cd /sys/arch/$(machine)/compile/GENERIC.MP # make obj # make config # make && make install # reboot

 If your system has trouble booting the new kernel, you can easily go back